Your sexual life can still be good, even after children!

 One of the recurrent issues couples complain about is diminishing intimacy.
-And by that, they usually mean less time, frequency, and satisfaction with their sexual life.
+And this is even a more common complaint after a couple has children.
+And by less intimacy, they usually mean less time, frequency, and satisfaction with their sexual life.
 Today I want to give you a few ideas for rekindling your intimacy.

 1. Understand what intimacy is.